satriadinataaa/satriadinataaa/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=satriadinataaa)](https://github.com/anuraghazra/github-readme-stats)

+## 💼 Career
+Currently, working in *Software Engineering Division* as a ***Back End Developer*** at Lyrid Prima Indonesia.
+Helping Lyrid to build application services for our customers.

+## 💻 Experiences
+- PHP
+- GIT (VCS)
+- JavaScript For Backend (Express JS)
+- React Native
+- Firebase
+-
-📫 How to reach me:
+## 📫 How to reach me:
                     social media : satriadinata2@gmail.com<br>

-🌱 I’m currently learning javascript for web development, more about laravel, and React-native
+## 🌱 I’m currently learning more about:
+    - Javascript for web development
+    - Design Pattern
+    - CI/CD

 <!--
 **satriadinataaa/satriadinataaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.